glynthomas/b2/README.md

 - implement version control

-- clear up & clean old or redundant files
+- clear up & delete old or redundant files

 web app will be maintained here together with any improved, tested brennan b2 system updates